leoparente/netbox-learning/netbox-ansible-collection-quick-start/README.md

    ```
    ansible-galaxy collection install netbox.netbox
    ```
-5. Set environment variables for your NetBox API token and URL:
+5. Set environment variables for your NetBox API token and URL of your NetBox instance:
     ```
     export NETBOX_API=<YOUR_NETBOX_URL> (note - must include http:// or https://)
     export NETBOX_TOKEN=<YOUR_NETBOX_API_TOKEN>
     ```
-## NetBox as a Dynamic Inventory Source for Ansible
+## Use Case 1 - NetBox as a Dynamic Inventory Source for Ansible

 The [Inventory Plugin](https://docs.ansible.com/ansible/latest/collections/netbox/netbox/nb_inventory_inventory.html) component of the collection is used to dynamically generate the inventory from NetBox to be used in Ansible playbooks.